The Smallest Man Who Ever Lived: Critical reception

 Several music critics picked "The Smallest Man Who Ever Lived" as a highlight from The Tortured Poets Department and one of the best songs in Swift's discography.
 Jason Lipshutz from Billboard named it the best song on the album and its centerpiece track, and Ryan Fish from The Hollywood Reporter deemed it a standout track and "the cruelest and most direct Swift has ever been".
 Mary Siroky of Consequence and Callie Ahlgrim of Business Insider both similarly considered the song a highlight from The Tortured Poets Department.
 Caroline Darney from USA Today selected it as the sixth-best track on the album and opined that the bridge was the best in Swift's discography.
 Nate Jones of Vulture considered it the 30th best song in her discography in 2024; he and Lindsay Zoladz of The New York Times both named it her best breakup song since "All Too Well" (2012).

 Other critics highlighted the song's intense lyrics and delivery.
 Chris Willman of Variety placed "The Smallest Man Who Ever Lived" at number 25 in his 2024 ranking of the 75 best songs by Swift, considering it her most scarring song since "Dear John" (2010) and praising its "epic" bridge.
 Rob Sheffield of Rolling Stone opined that the song could be retitled "The Angriest Song I'll Ever Write" for its heated interrogation-style questions and considered it a new perspective of her previous work.
 Hunter-Tilney lauded the song as a "quietly venomous piano assassination".
 The Nations Stephanie Burt similarly deemed it "the harshest, most dismissive, most condemnatory song that Swift has ever written".
 Lauren Webb from Clash praised the track's "unrestrained bitterness", and Will Harris from Q described it as a "vulnerable attack to the heartstrings".
 Alex Hopper of American Songwriter regarded the lyric Cause it wasn't sexy once it wasn't forbidden" as a standout on The Tortured Poets Department.

 Commercial performance

 "The Smallest Man Who Ever Lived" reached number 18 on the Billboard Global 200 chart dated May 4, 2024.
 It debuted at number 14 in the United States, making Swift the first artist to monopolize the top 14 of the Billboard Hot 100 chart.
 In the United Kingdom, the track peaked at number 17 on the Audio Streaming chart and number 76 on the Singles Downloads chart.
 "The Smallest Man Who Ever Lived" additionally reached the national charts of Australia (16), New Zealand (17), Canada (18), Ireland (19), Greece (28), Portugal (31), and Sweden (60).
-The track was certified platinum in Australia, gold in New Zealand, and silver in the United Kingdom.
+The track was certified platinum in Australia and Brazil, and gold in New Zealand and the United Kingdom.